ChaithuRoyal-03/Cosmetic-Insights-Navigating-Cosmetics-Trends-and-Consumer-Insights-with-Tableau/README.md

 # Cosmetic-Insights-Navigating-Cosmetics-Trends-and-Consumer-Insights-with-Tableau

-# Cosmetic Insights: Navigating Cosmetics Trends and Consumer Insights with Tableau

 This project explores the cosmetics industry using data-driven insights and Tableau visualizations.
 It analyzes trends, consumer behavior, product preferences, and market dynamics to help businesses make strategic decisions.

 ## 📊 Project Overview